MdAbuNafee/asynchronous-service-communication/readme.md

 link](https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/) for redis installation.

 ### verifying redis installation
-Once Redis is running, we should be able to get back a `PONG` if you send a `ping` to `redis-cli` in terminal
+Once Redis is installed and running, we should be able to get back a `PONG` if we send a
+`ping` to `redis-cli` in terminal
 ```
 $ redis-cli ping